 - pinch cayenne pepper

-In two batches, so it's not too full, pour the soup into a powerful blender and blend on high until it's completely smooth.
-(I use the blender for this soup because I love it super, silky smooth -- however, you can also use an immersion blender, and get close to the same effect.)
+- Blend.
+In two batches, so it's not too full, pour the soup into a powerful blender, and blend on high until it's completely smooth.
 Please note that when you blend hot liquids in the blender, you have to hold down the lid very firmly.
 If you don't, the hot liquid, vibration, and steam can force the lid off.

+- Season and serve.
 Once the soup is blended, return it to the pot.
-Add the cayenne pepper, and then the salt and sugar to taste.
-(Here's How To Season To Taste.)
+Add the cayenne pepper, and then the salt and sugar to taste, and serve.
+(Here's How to Season to Taste.)